On-site Participation Guidelines

 NASPA event planners will work with vendors, facilities, and local areas to ensure compliance with local, state, and federal requirements and recommendations regarding cleaning surfaces, food service, air flow and circulation, sanitation of common areas, housekeeping services for lodging rooms, and other environmental health and safety.

 NASPA is contracting event space from the venue and therefore is able to maintain rules and regulations for that space alone.
 The Association is not responsible, nor are we able to, require masks or vaccination for the other spaces or areas where events and meetings are being held.
-NASPA is not able to require vaccinations of the venue’s staff, but we can require masking of staff working NASPA contracted space.
+NASPA is not able to require vaccinations of the venue’s staff, but we can require masking of staff working NASPA contracted space, should the local area require it.

 Information about COVID-19